About Australian honey bees

 The value of the honey bee to man does not end with the making of honey.
 Honey bees mean an abundance of fruit in orchards and vegetables in market gardens.
 When the forager bee gathers nectar her body becomes dusted with pollen and as she moves from flower to flower, the pollen passes from male flowers to female flowers and cross-pollination takes place.

 Without the bee, the blossoms may not bear fruit and without the floral sources there could be no honey – it is a perfect partnership.
 Fruit growers and market gardeners are delighted when beekeepers set colonies on their properties – many invite them to do so.
-This pollination process is worth up to $1.7 billion per annum to the Australian horticultural industry.
+This pollination process is worth up to $6 billion per annum to the Australian agricultural industry.

 Australia is blessed with an abundance of fine honeys, most of them found nowhere else in the world.
 Our long hours of sunshine and a great selection of native trees with their nectar laden blooms combine to produce honeys that are highly regarded for their unique flavours.
 No other honeys in the world have quite the same character and taste.